key1cdc/VSRQAD/README.md

 # VSRQAD
 Super-resolution Video Quality Assessment: Database and Method

+The code will be released in the future.

+Database

 Our VSRQAD can be downloaded from the following link：

 Link: https://pan.baidu.com/s/1E90tQuFiHiVWvuG_C2yXUg3.

 Password：jfae

-The code will be released in the future.

 I. Examples of the reference frames